 But beware, you can get in some trouble if you do the following before closing up shop:

 - interfere with the MCA’s ability to take ACH payments

-- switch merchant services processing companies
+- change merchant services processing companies

-In the above scenarios, the MCA could accuse you of breaching your agreement and they could try and pursue you.
+In the above scenarios, the MCA could accuse you of breaching your agreement, and they could try and pursue you.
 Just wind up your business affairs in a clean manner and don’t be worried.
 If you need help in determining the best way to exit and close your company, get some guidance.

 Scenario 2, is a bit more tricky.
 Let’s say this is the situation you find yourself in:

 - Business has slowed, you borrow $60,000 in a MCA loan to help fund operations

 - You spend the funds to hire staff and advertise and buy inventory, but sales have not recovered